 The overriding duty of the administrative receiver is to pay off the bank (or other secured lender) who has appointed him.

 Since the Enterprise Act 2002 came into force, the administrative receivership has been less commonly used.
 This is because (except for rare cases) banks who have taken debentures since 15 September 2003 must appoint an administrator whose job is to try to save the business, before it can be sold.

 CVA is supervised by, but not controlled by, an insolvency practitioner.
 It can be used to compromise or settle creditor claims so that, for example, creditors receive a delayed payment or a reduced payment of so many pence in the pound.

 The procedure involves the preparation of a proposal, and the convening of a creditors' meeting to vote on the proposal.
 A 75% vote (by value of debt held) of the creditors is needed for the proposal to be passed.
 It is then binding on all creditors.
 This can be a powerful procedure for a company running a business that has suffered an unexpected problem but is otherwise viable (e.g. a major bad debt).

 This is the procedure taken by a creditor who is owed at least £750.

-It is generally preceded by the issuing of a 21 day statutory demand, more information on which can be found here.
+It is generally preceded by the issuing of a 21 day statutory demand.
 Failure to pay a bona fide debt after a 21 day written demand gives grounds to start the winding-up procedure by issuing a petition.